-Because the distance between the back of the lens and the mirror is different for “Crop Sensor” cameras than it is for “Full Frame” cameras, these lenses can’t be used with “Full Frame” cameras.
-Happily, “Crop Sensor” camera users have access to lenses made for “Full Frame” sensors, so sometimes, depending on what you’re doing, it might make more sense to rent a D7000 vs. a D3.
+Because the distance between the back of the lens and the mirror is different for crop sensor cameras than it is for full frame cameras, these lenses can’t be used with full frame cameras.
+Happily, crop sensor camera users have access to lenses made for full frame sensors.
+So sometimes, depending on what you’re doing, it might make more sense to use a Nikon D7000 rather than a more-expensive Nikon D3.

 One of my favorite things to do is shoot birds, so I often take a 1D Mark IV and a 600mm f/4 lens out for a day of shooting.
-That’s a big, honking lens, however, and I don’t want to carry that on a hike, so I’ll sometimes take a smaller body and lens, like a Canon 7D and a 400mm f/5.6, or a Sigma 50-500mm lens.
+That’s a big lens, however, and I don’t want to carry that on a hike, so I’ll sometimes take a smaller body and lens, like a Canon 7D and a 400mm f/5.6 or a Sigma 50-500mm lens.
 The results are often surprisingly decent, as you can see from the image here.

 I hope this gives you a better understanding of what a crop sensor camera will mean for your lens selection versus a full frame camera.Tags: Cameras for Beginners, Crop Sensor Cameras Last modified: July 7, 2021